alxmassy/documintAI/README.md

-# FinDoc-Extractor
+# DocuMint AI

-FinDoc-Extractor is a full-stack web application designed to automate financial document processing.
+DocuMint AI is a full-stack web application designed to automate financial document processing.
 Users can upload invoices, receipts, or other financial documents (PDFs/Images), and the system will use Optical Character Recognition (OCR) and a custom-trained Natural Language Processing (NLP) model to extract key information.

 The extracted data is presented on a clean dashboard, enabling users to quickly view and manage important financial details and export them for further use.